-Cakewalk is Bev's new musical chosen for the July, 2017 Atlanta Musical Theatre Festival at Atlanta's Out Front Theatre.
+Cakewalk, Bev's musical, was chosen for the July, 2017 Atlanta Musical Theatre Festival at Atlanta's Out Front Theatre.
 (See Below).
-Look for her first professional production of The Wishing Place, co-winner of the 2020 Essential Theatre Award, playing July 24 - August 23 this summer.
+Look for her first professional production of The Wishing Place, co-winner of the 2020 Essential Theatre Award.

 Austin’s musical Zion! broke box office records at Marietta's Theatre in the Square in 1990 and again in 1996.
 It has been restaged on numerous occasions, including by New York City's New Federal Theatre in 1991.

 ZION!, featuring a cast of more than three dozen and directed by Dr. Rona Roberts, played to 1,600 people at the Marietta Center for Performing Arts over one May weekend in 2016.

 Tony-winner Ron Richardson (Big River) and Phyllis Stickney in New Federal Theatre's production of ZION! directed by Thomas Jones, III.
 Sadly, Mr. Richardson passed away before a transfer of the production.
 The 1990 and 1996 productions featured the brilliant Atlanta actor LaParee Young.